GeeH/trefelinbgc/README.md

 I'll take any PR that makes the site look any better!

-I am so terrible at this stuff, you're help is hugely appreciated.
+I am so terrible at this stuff, your help is hugely appreciated.

 X Gary